Jimmie Fails, Jonathan Majors, Danny Glover and Tichina Arnold are the stars of new drama The Last Black Man In San Francisco.

 Starring Robert Redford, Sissy Spacek, Donald Glover and Casey Affleck, The Old Man & The Gun is a good, charming – as expected, well acted, engaging and sometimes a little amusing movie.

 We get to learn a little about Tucker’s life before he becomes a septuagenarian, yet I still felt as though I needed a whole documentary about him.
 Particularly since The Old Man & The Gun had me thinking about Tucker’s psychology.
-How hard did he really try to find something less criminal than robbing banks to make him feel as though he was really living?
+How hard did he really try to find something less criminal than robbing banks to make himself feel as though he was really living?
 It’s one thing to be compelled to steal in order to survive, it’s something else to do it because it’s fun and delivers on that ‘alive feeling’.

 Considering his polite gentlemanly approach, perhaps Tucker just decided to cause as little harm as possible whilst doing his favourite thing which happened to be criminal and best done whilst pointing a gun.
 Then again, perhaps not.